 Database queries are extremely fast, and your website can run hundreds of those in mere milliseconds.
 However, if your website is handling a traffic spike, then these queries can slow down your page load time.
 These queries slow your eCommerce website because your WordPress and WooCommerce use databases to store.

-A typical solution to tackle this problem would be to optimize your WordPress database by decluttering and deleting old junk, delete old revisions or limit the number of revisions.
-Editing your WordPress theme files or debugging faulty code will also help you keep your database intact.
+A typical solution to tackle this problem would be to optimize your WordPress database by decluttering and deleting old junk, deleting old revisions, or limiting the number of revisions.
+Editing your WordPress theme files or debugging faulty code will also help you keep your database intact. and thereby speed up your WooCommerce store.

 10. Oversee website performance